-All the fans of indoor training and weightlifting have been waiting for several months for the reopening of the training centers in order to be able to continue their routine.
-While many took the opportunity to do a home gym, others did workouts with bodyweight and / or a few accessories.
-Many others have opted for other methods of maintaining fitness, such as running or cycling.o.
+All the indoor training and weightlifting enthusiasts had been waiting for several months for the reopening of the training centers so that they could continue their routine.
+While many took the opportunity to do a gym at home, others did training with body weight and / or with some accessories.
+Many others have opted for other methods of maintaining physical fitness, such as running or cycling.o.

-The followers of weightlifting know all the beneficial effects of it and very few manage to find their account in the medium / long term without this method.
-A marathon runner will be open to changing disciplines for a short period of time if he has to, but will find satisfaction only when he can start running again.
-The same goes for lovers of indoor training.e.
+Weightlifting enthusiasts know all the beneficial effects and very few manage to find their account in the medium/long term without this method.
+A marathon runner will be open to changing disciplines for a short period of time if he has to, but he will find satisfaction only when he can start running again.
+The same is true for lovers of indoor training.e.

-People who have not had access to a home gym will have to follow a few guidelines in order for the return to training to go well physically and mentally.
+People who have not had access to a gym at home will have to follow some instructions so that the return to training goes well physically and mentally.

 Here are some simple tips to follow:

 One of the most positive points of the reopening of gyms is the possibility for many to find a routine beneficial to their health.
 Have a moment for them, establish a schedule (see the articleMake a goal a habit, not just a resolution!, motivation to eat healthier (See:« Sunday Meal Prep for Healthy Eatingt, stress release, sleep improvement, feeling good about yourself, eliminating muscle tension and much more.

 Taking care of yourself for 60 minutes with a physical activity that we enjoy is an important link in initiating healthy lifestyle habits.